AI Agent extension configuration options

 The toolHandlers

-option allows you to define custom tools that the AI Agent can call.
-This option only works when you're using the AI Agent with your custom backend.
-To learn how to set up custom tools, read the Custom LLM integration guide.
+option allows you to define custom client-side tools that the AI Agent can call.
+This option only works when you're using the AI Agent with your own backend.
+To learn how to set up custom tools, read the Custom AI Agent integration guide.

 import { toolHandlersStarterKit } from '@tiptap-pro/extension-ai-agent'